sanjirhabib/benchmark/README.md

 - No excessive use of C macros for inlining.
 Used a lot of one-line-functions, instead of macros.
 - Values are boxed type type.
 Not pointer passed.
 - A runtime type-inferance at work to make the hashmap flexible for all types of data.
 Unlike compile time code generation in C++.
+- Releasing all memory before exit.
+No memory leaks. memcheck-ed.

 So basically just a regular C program, without any special optimization.